 On completion of the installation and commissioning, ensure that the operating instructions and operating tools (including glove) for the stove are left with the customer.
-You must be sure to advise the customer on the correct use of the appliance with the fuels likely to be used on the stove and warn them to use only the recommended fuels for the stove.
+You must be sure to advise the customer on the correct use of the appliance, along with clear and comprehensive information on any continuing maintenance required for the effective operation of the appliance in order to protect the health and safety of the building occupants.
+Inform them to use only the recommended fuels for the stove.